isabella232/primetime.en/help/release-notes/ptai-20x-release-notes.md

 * Filter out control/non-printable characters (ASCII code < 32) from user-agent HTTP headers before sending to Auditude and other ad-providers, CDNs.
 Auditude Ad-Call used to fail for such invalid headers.

 * Purge old V1 Objects from NetStorage Groups to keep object count within safe limits of Akamai.

+### Version 20.1.2 [Hotfix]

+**When:** Monday, January 20, 2020 from 02:00 AM to 03:00 AM Eastern Time

+* Maintenance updates.

+### Version 20.1.1

+**When:** Wednesday, January 15, 2020 from 04:00 AM to 05:00 AM Eastern Time

+* The Creative Repackaging Service now delivers quicker ad insertion by automatically blacklisting malformed creatives.

+* Added phase 1 support for new SCTE 35 cue format in server-side ad insertion.

+* Maintenance upgrades.

 ## Resolved issues